w180112/vRG_DPDK/README.md

-# PPPoE client Implementation using DPDK
+# PPPoE client and NAT implementation using DPDK

 [![BSD license](https://img.shields.io/badge/License-BSD-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![Build Status](https://travis-ci.org/w180112/PPPoE_Client_DPDK.svg?branch=master)](https://travis-ci.org/w180112/PPPoE_Client_DPDK)

 In nowadays high speed virtualized nerwork, tranditional network mechanism has no longer satisfied our requirement.
 In home network virtualization many data plane features, e.g.: NAT and PPPoE, will be de-coupled to cloud NFV infrastructure.
 However, the perfoemance of data plane is always the main point of our concern.
-Therefore, we design a system that make PPPoE client and NAT can be used in virtualization and high speed network.
+Therefore, a vRG system that make PPPoE client and NAT can be used in virtualization is purposed.
+By the powerful DPDK, all packets can be forwarded in high speed network.

 ## System required: